orxfun/orxfun/README.md

 I am very enthusiastic about all things <span style="color:tomato">OR</span>; my interests include mathematical programming, optimization algorithms, networks, routing, multiobjective decision making and decision making under uncertainty.

 I also like programming languages.
-* rust being my distant favorite ❤️🦀. after a nice transition, now it is an important part of my daily work. hoping and working for it to stay for a long time.
+* rust being my favorite ❤️🦀 after a nice transition, it is now an important part of my daily tasks. hoping and working for it to stay for a long time.
 * also frequently use c#, react and typescript, which I find comfortable 👍
 * and I am curiously and closely watching go, f#, zig and mojo 🤔

 <h2 style="font-family: consolas;">🎯 𝙸'𝚖 𝚞𝚙 𝚝𝚘</h2>

 Goals evolve and change shape.
-More precisely, there are two set goals: (i) OR & rust, and (ii) concurrency.
+There are two mature goals: (i) OR & rust, and (ii) concurrency.
 However, exciting side quests appear and join while working towards these goals.
 Current workflows can be summarized as follows.

 <h3 style="font-family: consolas; color:tomato">OR & rust</h3>